- [Soundcard interfacing]

 Max Perner (DM2AUO), has modernized this concept: instead of the transformer/rectifier and transistor amplifier, he uses a high-gain OpAmp to convert a sine-wave at the input into a square wave.
 Here too, the output of the amplifier goes to a retriggerable monostable multivib.
 Ref.
 26. The circuit is dimensioned to recover pulses with a tone-frequency of 500-1500 Hz.
 As always, it is best to keep the tone frequency in the middle of the passband of the transceiver (e.g., 1000 Hz).
 The required +5 Vdc supply voltage is taken from a USB port.

-I have built this circuit, but had to increase the time-constant capacitor to 150 nF (from the original 45 nF value), and used a smaller resistor value for the power-LED.
-For experimentation purposes, I also included the pulse-extender circuitry described further below (the 14-pin IC at the bottom of the photo below).
+I have built this circuit, but had to increase the time-constant capacitor (between pin 14 of the IC and ground) from the original 45 nF value to 150 nF, and used a smaller resistor value for the power-on LED.
+For experimentation purposes, I also included the adjustable pulse-extender circuitry described further below (the 14-pin IC at the bottom of the photo in Fig. 38).

 The oscilloscope screen captures below show the output of the detector (without the pulse extender) for the leading and trailing-edge of a 1000 Hz raised-cosine pulse.

 Some modern transceivers do not like (very) high-speed CW-keying or Hell-keying.
+They limit the rise- and fall-time of keying pulses, often to at least 2 msec.
 The result is that length of the transmitted pulses is reduced.
 Also, most of the modern Hell-capable digi-mode software apply raised-cosine pulse shaping.
 As a result, the pulse-recovery circuitry always loses some of the pulse duration.
 Feld-Hell has a shortest black or white pixel pulse duration of 8.16 msec (unless you are one of those clowns that uses "nice" Windows fonts, instead of the prescribed Hell-font: shame on you!!!).
 With a standard 1000 Hz tone, 8.16 msec is only about 8 cycles of the sine-wave.
-So, losing a cycle is significant.
+So, losing even a single cycle is significant.

 Years ago, Andrew Lovell (SM6MOJ), and Marien van Westen (PA0MVW) came up with the following circuitry to add some adjustable "hang-time" to the trailing-edge of the detected pulses.
 This pulse-stretcher circuit uses one 4011 quad dual-gate NAND.
 Note that the 7400 quad NAND has a different pin-out!
 The 10 kΩ trimpot allows the input pulse to be extended by as much as 25 msec.
 We actually don't need that much, so a smaller trimpot may be used.

-Fig. 34: pulse-length extender by Andrew Lovell (SM6MOJ) and Martien van Westen (PA0MVW)
+Fig. 45: pulse-length extender by Andrew Lovell (SM6MOJ) and Marien van Westen (PA0MVW)

-In the above detector/keyer circuits, the pulse-extender can be placed between the inverted-Q output of the multivib and the opto-coupler:
+In the above detector/keyer circuits (Fig. 40, 41), the pulse-extender can be placed between the inverted-Q output of the multivib and the opto-coupler:

 The above circuits all require a supply voltage.
 The following circuit shows how you can do without!
 The tone pulses are passed through a simple 1:1 audio isolation transformer and then to a regular diode/capacitor voltage-doubler.
 The rectified signal controls a switching-transistor.
 The audio transformers can often be salvaged from discarded old modem-cards.
 Instead of the NPN transistor, you could also use a self-latching FET, such as the BSN10A.
 1N4148 diodes may be used instead of the 1N914.
 Use rectifier diodes with a small forward voltage, i.e., not silicon diodes such as 1N4148, 1N914, BAV21.
 Instead, use AA118 (best), 1N34A, 1N5711, BAR28, or similar.